-In analyses we conducted we find at best modest evidence of such effects in our panel.
-For instance, Figure 3 focusses on the density mean of short-term inflation expectations elicited for the respondents who entered the panel in 20014.
-Specifically, we first take the absolute difference from one month to the next in each respondent density mean.
-Then, we plot the median of these absolute differences across respondents for each month of participation the panel.
-For instance, we can see that the short term inflation expectations density mean elicited for the median respondent changed by nearly 1.4 percentage points between the first and the second survey she completes.
-After that, the median respondent reports different beliefs from one month to the next (as should be expected), but the magnitude of the month-to-month changes remain relatively stable.
-Thus, most of the learning occurs within the first few months of the respondent's participation to the panel.
+the respondents who entered the panel in 2014.19 Specifically, we first take the absolute difference from one month to the next in each respondent's density mean.
+Then we plot the median of these absolute differences across respondents for each month of participation in the panel.
+We can see that the short-term inflation expectations density mean elicited for the median respondent changes by nearly 1.4 percentage points between the first and second survey she completes.
+After that, the median respondent reports different beliefs from one month to the next (as should be expected), but the magnitude of the month-to-month change remains relatively stable.
+Thus, most of the learning occurs within the first few months of the respondent's participation in the panel.

-Perhaps most importantly, the design of the panel, with a constant in- and out- flow of respondents each month, assures a stable survey tenure distribution, so the extent of learning and experience (and any associated impact on responses), is constant over time.
-As a result, monthto-month changes in median responses should capture real changes in population beliefs.
+Perhaps most important, the design of the panel, with a constant in- and outflow of respondents each month, ensures a stable survey tenure distribution, so the extent of learning and experience (and any associated impact on responses) is constant over time.
+As a result, month-to-month changes in median responses should capture real changes in population beliefs.

-18 To avoid selection effects due to respondents who repeatedly fail to complete the survey and rotate out of the panel quickly, we focus here exclusively on respondents who stay in the panel for at least 6 months.
+19 To avoid selection effects arising from respondents who repeatedly fail to complete the survey and rotate out of the panel quickly, we focus here exclusively on respondents who stay in the panel for at least six months.

-5. Computation and Reporting of SCE statistics
+5. Computation and Reporting of SCE Statistics

-To summarize and present our survey findings we report median responses overall and by demographic characteristics.
-The median is a robust measure of central tendency that is less sensitive to the presence of outliers than the mean.
-19 Using a robust summary measure is important as we do not delete or recode outliers in the SCE.
-In addition to the median, for some survey questions we also report the 25th and 75th percentiles of the distribution of responses with the difference between the two quartiles, the IQR, representing a measure of dispersion or disagreement among respondents.
+To summarize and present our survey findings, we report median responses overall and by demographic characteristics.
+The median is a robust measure of central tendency that is less sensitive to the presence of outliers than the mean.20 Using a robust summary measure is important, since we do not delete or recode outliers in the SCE.
+In addition to the median, for some survey questions we also report the 25th and 75th percentiles of the distribution of responses, with the difference between the two quartiles, the IQR, representing a measure of dispersion or disagreement among respondents.

-5.1.
-Quantile Interpolation
+5.1 Quantile Interpolation

 A common feature of response behavior when a survey question asks for a numerical response is the use of rounding.
 When asked about past or expected future changes in percentage terms, almost all respondents appear to round to the nearest integer value.
-Accordingly, when tracking changes in survey responses over time, it would be common to see either no change in the computed raw median or a sudden abrupt change of one or more percentage points.
-In case of grouped or rounded responses, it is therefore more informative to compute instead the median (and other quantiles of the distribution of responses) using an interpolation method.
-Interpolated medians will better capture shifts in the frequencies of responses around the median.
-20 The same issue applies to other quantiles of the underlying distribution including the first and third quartiles.
+Accordingly, when changes in survey responses are tracked over time, it is common to see either no change in the computed raw median or a sudden abrupt change of one or more percentage points.
+In the case of grouped or rounded responses, it is therefore more informative to compute instead the median (and other quantiles of the distribution of responses) using an interpolation method.
+Interpolated medians will better capture shifts in the frequencies of responses around the median.21 The same issue applies to other quantiles of the underlying distribution, including the first and third quartiles.

-To compute interpolated quantiles we use the symmetric linear interpolation approach proposed by Cox (2009).21 We provide in Appendix B details about the procedure.
-We have compared Cox's procedure to other interpolation methods, including simple linear interpolation of the CDF
+To compute interpolated quantiles, we use the symmetric linear interpolation approach proposed by Cox (2009).22 We provide details about the procedure in Appendix B. We have compared Cox's procedure with other interpolation methods,

-19 See Huber (1981) on robust statistics and estimation.
-Robust methods provide automatic ways of detecting, downweighting (or removing), and flagging outliers, largely removing the need for manual screening and deletion of outliers.
+20 See Huber (1981) on robust statistics and estimation.
+Robust methods provide automatic ways of detecting, down-weighting (or removing), and flagging outliers, largely removing the need for manual screening and deletion of outliers.